near/multichain-relayer-server/integration_tests/README.md

       network-config testnet \
       sign-with-keychain send
     ```

+NOTE: this step will be updated soon, as support for yield/resume calls is implemented on MPC contract.
 8. Watch the output of the gas station event indexer to see the transactions being emitted by the gas station contract.
 9. Watch the output of the multichain relayer server to see the transactions being sent to the foreign chain.